andrew60199/cloud-storage-01/README.md

 ### Scenario 3
 When filling in the form.

-#### 1
+#### 1 🚧
-Then I am presented with an option to select a photo to upload, decide who can see the photo (specify specific users or everyone) and submit it to the cloud storage.
+Then I am presented with an option to select a photo to upload ✅, decide who can see the photo (specify specific users or everyone) ✅ and submit it to the cloud storage.

 ### Scenario 4
 When viewing a photo I uploaded.